Fordalex/asteroid_game/readme.md

 - More feedback to the user after an item is purchased.

 ### Mastermind

+This project was taken from one of my older projects.
+[Mastermind](https://github.com/Fordalex/mastermind-project)

+I will be refractoring this code becasue the html can easily be done using js.

 Add scoreboard and database to this project.